dragunovartem99/vue-pgn-viewer/README.md

 > PGN viewer widget is designed to be embedded in content pages.
 > This won't replace a fully featured analysis board.

-For more flexible functionallity consider:
+For more flexible functionality, consider:

 - [lichess-org/chessground](https://github.com/lichess-org/chessground)
 - [qwerty084/vue3-chessboard](https://github.com/qwerty084/vue3-chessboard), which is a wrapper around "chessground"